PREVIOUS : What is Self-Control ? (#2)

 1. OBJECTIVE Control

-What is measurable, & psychologically or practically achievable – given the person’s age, genetics, native abilities & leaned skills.
+Whatever is measurable, & psychologically or practically achievable – given the person’s age, genetics, native abilities & leaned skills.

 However, the perception of control (whether accurate or not) influences people’s behaviors and emotions more strongly than actual control.

 a.
 INTERNAL Locus of Control – what we believe causes the outcome of situations : Outcomes are within our control, determined by our attributes, decisions & hard work.
-Believing in the ability to control outcomes is required to be successful
+Believing in the ability to control outcomes is required in order to be successful in life, as long as it’s based in reality.

-Overall, these people are happier & more successful.
-They come from families who emphasize effort, education, responsibility & thinking, where parents are warm, supportive, encouraging, give their children
+❣️ Overall, such people are happier & more successful.
+They come from families who emphasize effort, education, responsibility & thinking, AND where parents are warm, supportive, encouraging, who give their children the rewards they promised & are consistent in self-discipline.
+(Quiz at MindTools)

-This is our sense of how effective rewards or benefits are provided by our environment.
-This is based on who’s sitting at the control panel of our life, which has a great impact on our physical & mental health.
+This is based on who’s sitting at the internal ‘control panel’ of our life, which has a great impact on our physical & mental health.

-The value will depend on —
+The value of our efforts will depend on —

 • Contingency: deciding if a particular outcome is controllable or not